brandonb927/brandonb-sites/_projects/faviconvalley.md

 body_class: 'page-favicon-valley-podcast'
 ---

-A show where I talked about products, email, and the web.
+[ENDED] A show where I talked about products, email, and the web.
 I have preserved the old site [here on github](https://github.com/brandonb927/faviconvalley.show).

 In the spirit of transparency, I'm publishing all the download/listen stats for the show alongside the episodes.
 Here is a table of the total all-time stats across all episodes since the show started: